chrisspen/django-feedz/README.md

 Django-Feedz
 ============

-A Django model for analyzing RSS/Atom feeds.
+A Django model for storing and analyzing RSS/Atom feeds.

 Development
 -----------